-Join an international community that proudly supports sustainable certified seafood.

-Our Chain of Custody Standard makes sure MSC and ASC labelled seafood comes from fisheries certified to the Marine Stewardship Council (MSC) Fisheries Standard or farms certified to the Aquaculture Stewardship Council (ASC) Farm Standard.
+Join the international seafood community that proudly supports sustainable seafood certified to the Marine Stewardship Council (MSC) Fisheries Standard or farms certified to the Aquaculture Stewardship Council (ASC) Farm Standard.
 Together we can protect the world's seafood for the future.

-This guide covers the Chain of Custody Standard: Group Version for businesses with a central office function and many locations distributing, processing or trading MSC/ASC certified seafood.

-The aim of the guide is to give you an overview of what to expect during each stage of the certification process.
+The Chain of Custody Standard ensures certified seafood can be traced back to a certified source.
+The aim of this guide is to give you an overview of what to expect during each stage of the certification process.
+This guide covers the Chain of Custody Standard: Group Version 2.0.
 If you have questions at any stage, your local MSC or ASC office will be happy to help.